I am getting the following error when I start up Unity in Windows:

-You have downloaded and reinstalled Unity after reformatting/re-imaging your Windows machine and you are trying to start up Unity in order to reactivate your license.
+You have downloaded and reinstalled Unity after reformatting your Windows machine, and you haven't installed your graphic card drivers.

 - Type "dxdiag" into the Start menu bar.